With tougher schedule ahead, Seahawks defense knows it must resolve issues

 Wagner had a rare undisciplined moment on Tampa Bay’s opening drive Sunday, when his third-down late hit on quarterback Jameis Winston extended a drive that ended in a touchdown.
 But Wright added there are guys who are regularly in the wrong spots, which is an obvious source of frustration.

-To the Seahawks’ credit, they have forced 16 turnovers this year (seven interceptions and nine fumble recoveries), and their plus-seven turnover margin is third-best in the league.
+To the Seahawks’ credit, they have forced 16 turnovers this year (seven interceptions and nine fumble recoveries), and their plus-seven turnover margin is third best in the league.
 That ratio has long been a point of emphasis for Seattle coach Pete Carroll.

-But let’s be real here: The way the Seahawks are playing on defense can’t work long-term.
+But let’s be real here: The way the Seahawks are playing on defense can’t work long term.
 To have any chance of getting back to the Super Bowl, they need to make significant improvements.

 Seattle’s next seven opponents have a combined record of 40-18-1, and it could easily lose the majority of those games without noticeable adjustments.

 Wilson’s magic has gained national praise all season long.
 He has dazzled fans, stunned opponents and earned the acclaim of media everywhere.
-More than anything, though, he has bailed out the Seahawks’ defense.
+More than anything, though, he has bailed out the Seahawks defense.

 Great as he is, Wilson can’t keep doing that.
-As the scheduled toughens, Seattle’s D has to give him more to work with.
+As the schedule toughens, Seattle’s D has to give him more to work with.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.